10mathtips

 Estimated Read Time: 12 minute(s)

-Common Topics: time, mistakes, answer, possible, get
+Common Topics: time, mistakes, answer, possible, problem

 Preparation

 • Have some scrap papers at hand.
-You might want to do a calculation for control purposes, a long division, a quickly done graphic, or some plausibility checks which don’t belong to your final answer.
+You might want to do a calculation for control purposes, a long division, a quickly done graphic, or some plausibility checks that don’t belong to your final answer.

 • Get your writing tools ready: pencil, eraser, sharpener, ruler, compass, or whatever is needed and allowed.
 Have some additional pencils and maybe colored ones, just in case.